amsehili/MVTSEvalPaper/README.md

-# Performance with PCA-based baseline
+## Performance with PCA-based baseline
+To reproduce the results, first install the conda environment (`conda env create -f environment.yml`).
+We recommend that you start with the SWaT dataset as the notebook contains more comments.

 | Dataset | `F1` (point-wise) | `F1_c` (composite) | `F1_ew` (event-wise) |
 | ------- | ----------------- | ------------------ | -------------------- |